IDH2 Gene Mutation clinical trials at UC Cancer

 This phase I trial studies the side effects and best dose of BGB-290 and temozolomide in treating adolescents and young adults with IDH1/2-mutant grade I-IV glioma that is newly diagnosed or has come back.
 BGB-290 may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Giving BGB-290 and temozolomide may work better in treating adolescents and young adults with IDH1/2-mutant grade I-IV glioma.

-Our lead scientists for IDH2 Gene Mutation medical studies include Sabine Mueller, MD, PhD.
+Our lead scientists for IDH2 Gene Mutation research studies include Sabine Mueller, MD, PhD.